REGINA - The 12 provincial ridings in the city of Regina will be closely watched by political observers on election night.

 Regina South Albert: With a background as a small business owner, NDP incumbent Aleana Young is seeking re-election in this newly named riding, which includes portions of the old Regina University and Regina Pasqua ridings.
 Her opponents are Khushdil (Lucky) Mehrok of the Sask Party, Leonie Williams of the Green Party and David Teece of the PCs.

 Regina University: The boundaries of Regina University have shifted considerably to the east to now include much of the old Gardiner Park riding.
-The Sask Party’s Gene Makowsky, former star player with the Saskatchewan Roughriders who has been Minister of Social Services, had represented Gardiner Park and who is seeking re-election in the new riding.
+The Sask Party’s Gene Makowsky, former star player with the Saskatchewan Roughriders who has been Minister of Social Services, had represented Gardiner Park and is seeking re-election in the new riding.
 This time, his seat is seen as a target of the NDP.
 His main challenge is expected to come from the NDP’s Sally Housser, a prominent political commentator and public affairs professional who has worked previously with NDP governments.
 Cedar Park is running for the Green Party and Corie Rempel is running for the PCs.

-Regina Wascana Plains: Located to the west of Regina University, the area has long been the strongest area of Regina for the Saskatchewan Party.
+Regina Wascana Plains: Located to the east of Regina University, the area has long been the strongest area of Regina for the Saskatchewan Party.
 The current Minister of Environment Christine Tell is the incumbent and is seeking re-election, facing off against Brent Blakley of the NDP, Dustin Plett of the Saskatchewan United Party, Bo Chen of the Green Party, and Larry Buchinski of the PC party.

 Regina Northeast: This seat is the only one in Regina without an incumbent running in 2024, with the Sask Party’s Gary Grewal departing after one term.
 Rahul Singh is running for the Saskatchewan Party, Jacqueline Roy is running for the NDP, Anthony Majore is running for the Green Party, Fawaz Adegoke is running for the PCs, and Kate Tremblay is running for the Saskatchewan Progress Party.
 While it has been held by the Saskatchewan Party in recent elections, including for a time by former Sask Party finance minister Kevin Doherty, this time the seat is considered an NDP target.
 The seat was also held briefly by Yens Pedersen of the NDP following a byelection win, only to lose the seat to Grewal in 2020.